Using camelCase for component properties in Figma

 3 min read

-Since Figma introduced Variants, my work on design systems has become so much easier — both in the context of maintenance and adoption.
-Yet, when I first tried to use this feature, I was scratching my head.
+Since Figma introduced Variants, my work on design systems has become so much easier — both in terms of maintenance and adoption.
+Yet, when I first tried to use this feature, I was left scratching my head.
 How should I name all the properties?
-Up until that point, I didn’t follow any particular naming convention.
-Would my lack of guidelines be enough to remain organized?
+Up until that point, I hadn't followed any particular naming convention.
+Would my lack of guidelines be enough to keep me organized?

 Messy beginnings

-My initial attempts were questionable.
-To get what I mean, take a look at the property list of the example component.
+Here, take a look at the property list of the sample component.

 It’s far from perfect.